DaSH-Lab-CSIS/dashideas/README.md

 ### Static Analyzer for Diamond Pattern Smart Contracts
 **Mentors**: [Aishwarya Parab](mailto:p20220010@goa.bits-pilani.ac.in), [Arnab K. Paul](mailto:arnabp@goa.bits-pilani.ac.in)

-**Skills required**: Blockchain, Smart Contracts
+**Skills required**: Blockchain, Smart Contracts, Solidity

 **Rating of the project (Easy / Medium / Hard)**: Hard

 [Static analysis tools](https://pedrocrvz.me/assets/thesis-abstract.pdf) play a crucial role in detecting vulnerabilities in blockchain smart contracts.
 While several tools exist, most focus on standard smart contracts, leaving a gap in analyzing complex contracts with upgradeability patterns.
-In this [paper](https://www.usenix.org/conference/usenixsecurity23/presentation/bodell), researchers have developed [USCHunt](https://github.com/USCHunt-Anon/USCHunt?tab=readme-ov-file), a tool built over the [Slither](https://dl.acm.org/doi/10.1109/wetseb.2019.00008), effectively analyzes proxy-based upgradeable smart contracts but does not support the [diamond pattern](https://dev.to/mudgen/understanding-eip-2535-diamonds-the-future-of-smart-contract-design-doh), which introduces additional complexity due to its modular architecture and multiple facets.
+In this [paper](https://www.usenix.org/conference/usenixsecurity23/presentation/bodell), researchers have developed [USCHunt](https://github.com/USCHunt-Anon/USCHunt?tab=readme-ov-file), a tool built over the [Slither](https://dl.acm.org/doi/10.1109/wetseb.2019.00008), that effectively analyzes proxy-based upgradeable smart contracts but does not support the [diamond pattern](https://dev.to/mudgen/understanding-eip-2535-diamonds-the-future-of-smart-contract-design-doh), which introduces additional complexity due to its modular architecture and multiple facets.
 In this research, we propose extending USCHunt to analyze and characterize diamond pattern smart contracts.
 We intend to modify existing techniques to analyze delegate calls, function selectors, and storage structures in diamond contracts, making security analysis more thorough.
-Through thisextension, we aim to improve the detection of vulnerabilities specific to diamond contractsand enhance the security of upgradeable smart contracts in blockchain ecosystems.
+Through this extension, we aim to improve the detection of vulnerabilities specific to diamond contractsand enhance the security of upgradeable smart contracts in blockchain ecosystems.

 **Expected outcomes**:
 - Develop an enhanced version of USCHunt capable of analyzing diamond pattern smart contracts and identify vulnerabilities unique to diamond contracts.